Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/05-exercise-create-storage-blob.md

     ![Screenshot showing how to enable anonymous-access containers on a storage account.](/media/storage-account-anonymous-containers.png)

-7. Select **Review** to review your storage account settings and allow Azure to validate the configuration.
+7. Select **Review + create** to review your storage account settings and allow Azure to validate the configuration.
 8. Once validated, select **Create**.
 Wait for the notification that the account was successfully created.
 9. Select **Go to resource**.